RHEL 8 Migration#

 In addition to the changes to available software modules, the upgrade from RHEL 7 to RHEL 8 includes several other changes which may impact your use of Bede.
 Including:

-in RHEL 7.
-It is recommended to explicitly usepython3
+pythonexecutable ispython3in RHEL 8, compared topython2in RHEL 7.
+It is recommended to explicitly usepython3rather thanpython.The default (native)

 Migration Process#